ashishact/Ontology-Cards/README.md

 # Ontology-Cards
 Ontological Semantic Query in web browser (Chrome only)

-Uses dbpedia owl specification to query the dbpedia graph
+Uses DBpedia Ontology to query the dbpedia graph

 ## Abstract
 A wealth of semantic linked data is available a RDF .
 DBpedia alone contains several billions of triples.